Stillness matters most

 What and how such a simple thing as thinking can do to completely ‘unpick’ a person.
 To go from the whole to the tiny shattered pieces that materialises as irrational behaviour.

-There is nothing to know about being still.
+There is nothing to know, nothing to do about being still.
 You simply stop your mind from thinking.

 However to become an activity it must be seen for what it is and seeing it – is awareness.

 I can tell these thoughts to “stop” or “go away” and they will and the paranoia subsides.
-It happens, it is automatic and natural.
+It happens, it is automatic and natural to stop this sort of thinking.
 We already know how to do this; we do not have to learn this.

 Because paranoia and irrational thinking happens does not mean it is “you”.